-Plymouth Adolescent Safety Framework : A new way of supporting older children and young people experiencing harm outside the home is being introduced in Plymouth.
+The Adolescent Safety Framework : Plymouth’s approach to supporting older children and young people experiencing harm outside the home.

-A new way of responding to and supporting older children and young people aged 11 – 18 (aged 25 for care leavers) is being introduced across the city.
-The Adolescent Safety Framework (ASF) understands the different needs of this age group and is designed to respond to harm experienced outside the family home.
+The Adolescent Safety Framework (ASF) is a way of responding to and supporting older children and young people aged 11 – 18 (aged 25 for care leavers).
+It aims to understand the different needs of this age group and is designed to respond to harm experienced outside the family home.
 Existing safeguarding systems were developed to protect children and young people from harm mainly from within the family.
 However there has been an increasing recognition of the different risks young people face outside the family home.
 This could be in their communities, within a peer group, online or in school.
 These risks can be described as ‘contextual’ and so the ASF is based on the principles of ‘contextual safeguarding.’
 The sorts of contextual risks and threats to young people’s safety can be:

 - Child sexual exploitation